How We Got Started

 Current Day Work and Success

 The One Life Project opened its first office in Albany, NY in late 2020.
-In late 2022, that office was closed and we moved our office to Times Square in New York City.
+In early 2023, that office was closed and we moved our office to Times Square in New York City.
 Our Times Square office now serves as our headquarters office and management location.
-We have also opened offices in Hershey, PA, Burlington, VT, Dallas, TX and Palm Springs, CA over the past couple of years with more offices on the way soon through 2023 and 2024.
+We have also opened offices in Pennsylvania, Florida, and Missouri over the past couple of years with more offices on the way soon throughout 2024 and 2025.
 Many of our offices were donated to us by landlords who believe strongly in our mission and wanted to give us space to operate locally to them.
-Today, the One Life Project holds numerous employees across the United States, over 3,000 volunteers worldwide, and hosts events, fundraisers, and various workshops and speeches throughout the year, many at schools and colleges.
+In mid 2023, the One Life Project created Our Colors United, an LGBTQ+ education and activism team that works at events and online to help promote diversity, inclusion, and equity.
+Today, the One Life Project holds numerous employees across the United States, over 3,500 volunteers worldwide, and hosts events, fundraisers, and various workshops and speeches throughout the year, many at schools and colleges.
 We currently partner with many local, regional, and national businesses and influencers.
 We have been quickly growing throughout 2022 and 2023 and are looking forward to our continued success, with our work online and our work in schools and colleges as well as in communities nationwide.